What is Labor Day, anyway?

 Labor Day may be the unofficial end of summer, but since 1894 it's also when we pause to celebrate America's unions and union workers.
 Not sure why?
 Watch and learn!

 Before workers organized and formed unions, there were no regulations surrounding employment, and employers often took advantage of this freedom.
 This meant that employees were very often required to work extraordinarily long hours, and with no job protection from discrimination, or even violence.
 Worse still, young children were often put to work in factories, mines, railroads, warehouses, and other dangerous work environments.

-The first Labor Day holiday was celebrated in New York City on Tuesday, September 5, 1882.
-Following the deaths of 13 workers during the Pullman Strike in June of 1894, President Grover Cleveland made reconciliation with the labor movement a top political priority, and Labor Day become a federal holiday in 1894.
+Working people began organizing and bargaining collectively to advocate for better working conditions and wages and celebrated the first Labor Day in New York City on Tuesday, September 5, 1882.
+Following the deaths of 13 workers during the Pullman Strike in June of 1894, President Grover Cleveland made reconciliation with the labor movement a top priority of his administration, making Labor Day a federal holiday in 1894.